Jaroslav Kabeš: Works

-Already in 1926, he wrote about the need to distinguish between bourgeois democracy and fascist dictatorship in order to successfully fight the working class ("Kolem fašismu", ibid., 1926).
+Already in 1926, he wrote about the need to distinguish between bourgeois democracy and fascist dictatorship in order to successfully organise the working class against them ("Kolem fašismu", 1926).

 In the 1930s he published and commented on the philosophical writings of Ladislav Klíma (Ladislava Klímy filosofie češství, 1939, published in 1945), interpreted the works of the sculptor František Bílek (Bílek myslitel, 1942) and the poet Otokar Březina.